pragsmike/PromptCritical/docs/prompt-representation.md

 prompt, along with the new prompt's metadata.

 Once prompt text has been written into a file, it is immutable.
-The *text* is never changed, Prompts are often analyzed to compute metrics (entropy, komogorov complexity, and the like) and the computed metrics are added as metadata field in the front matter.
+The *text* is never changed, Prompts are often analyzed to compute metrics (entropy, kolmogorov complexity, and the like) and the computed metrics are added as metadata field in the front matter.

 One of the metadata fields is a hash of just the prompt text, computed without any of the metadata.